Nitrokey/nitrokey-documentation/hsm/certificate-authority.rst

             2d:29:10:9e:4c:73:7a:55:56:4b:dc:fe:8d:3f:f0:9c:20:e1:
             5a:74:fb:41:86:ad:a4:66:61:74:d7:fd

-Creating the Intermediate Certificate Authority
+Creating The Intermediate Certificate Authority
 -----------------------------------------------

 We continue by generating the private key for the intermediate certificate authority directly on the Nitrokey HSM.
 This allows us to use the private key in the future, but not access it.